BetaMC-Developers/JVillage/README.md

 # JVillage
-An alternative for Towny in Beta 1.7.3
+An alternative for Towny in Beta 1.7.3 (BetaMC fork)
-Fork by WhoIsJeb, for BetaMC